idyzf/idyzf/README.md

 # 💫 About Me:
-🧬 I'm a biotechnologist BSc<br>💻 I'm currently working with python and R statistics<br>🔬 I'm looking for collaboration in bioinformatics pipelines<br>💉 Health data enthusiast<br>
+💻 I'm a Machine Learning Analyst<br>💻 I'm currently working with python and R statistics<br>🔬 I'm looking for collaboration in bioinformatics pipelines<br>🧬 Biotechnologist BSc<br>

 ## 🌐 Socials: